DMVis/DMVis/documentation/columns/barcolumn.md

 - Type: `number[]`

-Data to be displayed as bar in the column.
+Data to be displayed as bars in the column.

 ## Optional Attributes